 |Soccer moves and more: Below are a few extra soccer moves to beat players and concepts to think about when considering how to escape pressure and attack the defense.
 These are variations of some classic soccer moves, many from our soccer dribbling moves list, that everyone can incorporate into their training sessions.
 With repetition, you’ll soon have these moves and skills mastered.
 Start out slow and then build up speed when doing a move.

 It doesn’t matter if Lionel Messi is surrounded, if the soccer ball is on his favored left foot he’ll find the right pass or the right cut to make space so he can shoot.
 Messi has the soccer moves and skills to escape pressure.

 Of course, the key with all dribbling moves though is change of pace.
 Go slow, do the move, then blow past the defender.
-And, when trying to beat someone on the dribble, the idea is to lull the defender into thinking your going to do one thing or go one way, and then do the opposite.
+And, when trying to beat someone on the dribble, the idea is to lull the defender into thinking you are going to do one thing or go one way, and then do the opposite.

 The Pull Back

 The pull back is a key and often used soccer move.
 The pull back has a number of variations and, some can be used in tandem to trick the defenders into thinking you’re going one way, when you really want to go in the other.
 You can also add in some fake passes or shots, just before you drag the ball back or pull it away from the defender.

 Use the sole (bottom of your shoe) of your foot to pull the ball back and push the ball to the right or left with the outside of your foot.
 Then try pulling/dragging the ball back with the sole of your foot and use the instep to push the ball to the right or left.
 Then pull the ball back with the sole of the foot behind your standing leg and push it to the inside with the inside of your foot.

 Finally, pull the ball back with the sole of your foot behind your standing leg and fake like you’re going to take the ball with the inside of your foot only to take it away with the outside of your foot at the last minute.